renatolond/mastodon-twitter-poster/README.md

 * Post from Mastodon to Twitter
   - Any toot bigger than 280 characters will be posted with a link to the original toot.
 (Be careful, if you post your private toots, your followers might not be able to see the original post!)
   - Mind your privacy: you can choose which privacy levels you want to crosspost.
 Only posting public toots, for instance.
+  - Images and videos will be crossposted over to Twitter
+  - Images and video descriptions from Mastodon will be crossposted to Twitter, in medias where Twitter support descriptions
+  - If your post has a content warning, only the content warning will be crossposted to Twitter, together with a link back to the original post
+  - If your image is marked as sensitive, the rest of the toot will be crossposted, together with a hint that there's images attached and a link to the original post.
   - You can choose between posting boosts or not.
   - Your own threads can also be crossposted, respecting to the choices you made regarding your privacy.
   - No other replies will be posted.
 There's no risk of filling your twitter timeline with replies to people that are not there.